SchulzLab/TFML/README.md

 ###Other functions
 * Save console output into log file by clicking **Save log** button in function bar.
 The log file will be saved in *~/TFML_project/your_project/Log*.

-* Cancel the running process by clicking **Stop** button in function bar.
+* Cancel the running process by clicking **Stop** button in the function bar.

-* Refresh your filelist by clicking **Refresh list** button in function bar.
+* Refresh your filelist by clicking **Refresh list** button in the function bar.

-* **Settings->Settings** shows your path of Peak Caller, TEPIC and TFML script.
+* **Settings->Settings** shows your path for Peak Caller, TEPIC and TFML script.
 TFML will detect the path of these tools automatically, if you already set their paths.
-You can check if your paths of these tools are correct, and you can also change the setting by yourself.
+You can check if your paths of these tools are correct, and you can also change the setting yourself.

-* You can remove directory from the list by **right click->Remove Folder**.
+* You can remove a directory from the list by **right click->Remove Folder**.
 You can also remove the directory by **Right click->Remove Folder Permanently**.
 It will not only remove the entry on the list but also on your disk drive.

 ###TFML directory
 * The TFML directory contains the directories of all project and *Setting.txt* which stores the path of Peak Caller, TEPIC and TFML script.